artefactual/archivematica/src/MCPServer/install/README.md

 ## Introduction

-Archivematica components can be configured using multipe methods.
+Archivematica components can be configured using multiple methods.
 All components follow the same pattern:

 1. **Environment variables** - setting a configuration parameter with an environment variable will override all other methods.
 1. **Configuration file** - if the parameter is not set by an environment variable, the component will look for a setting in its default configuration file.
 1. **Application defaults** - if the parameter is not set in an environment variable or the config file, the application default is used.

 Logging behaviour is configured differently, and provides two methods:

 1. **`logging.json` file** - if a JSON file is present in the default location, the contents of the JSON file will control the components logging behaviour.
 1. **Application default** - if no JSON file is present, the default logging behaviour is to write to standard streams (standard out and standard error).